Diffusion Bridge Mixture Transports, Schr\"odinger Bridge Problems and Generative Modeling: Introduction

 \subsection{Notation and Preliminaries}

 In light of the methodological focus of the present work, we refrain from discussing some of the more technical aspects.
-The excellent treatises by \citet{leonard2014survey,leonard2014properties} provide a formal account of the preliminaries discussed in this section and of the developments of \cref{sec:schrodiger_problems}.
-To aid the reader, a summary of the main notation is provided in \cref{tab:symbols} in \cref{app:notation}.
+The excellent treatises by \citet{leonard2014survey,leonard2014properties} provide a formal account of the preliminaries discussed below and of the developments of \cref{sec:schrodiger_problems}.
+To aid the reader, a summary of the main notation is provided in \cref{tab:symbols} (\cref{app:notation}).